-Release and Consent Agreement
+Release and Consent Agreements

-If we have asked you to complete and submit one of these consent forms, please click the button below.
+If we have asked you to complete and submit one of these consent forms, please click the appropriate button below.

 Interested in art throughout my life, I have a passionate interest in Indigenous culture, symbols, healing and art.
 These interests have led to my calling to work with all these areas, combining them in my art therapy practice and own art making.